Most travel bookings involve going online. And many tourists are turning to their smartphones(opens in a new tab) to make those bookings.

 What makes your location special?
 If you live in a town entrenched in mystery, try putting a spin on the typical historical tour by turning it into a true crime tour.
-Or if you live in a location with immense trees, think about using a few to build a skyscraping hostel like the Treehouse in Nicaragua.
+Or if you live in a location with immense trees, think about using a few to build a skyscraping hostel like Treehouse Nicaragua(opens in a new tab).

-That’s what the owner’s of the Beagle Houseboat in Amsterdam did, and the tourists seem to love the location of the hostel and overall unique experience.
+That’s what the owners of the Beagle Houseboat in Amsterdam did, and the tourists seem to love the location of the hostel and overall unique experience.

 Pro-tip: Similar to how the Beagle Houseboat provides a fridge full of Heinekens, serve up some local specialties to add an extra bit of charm to your guests overall experience.

 Look at the trends going on right now

 What kind of tours and activities are people itching to purchase nowadays?
 What is new and novel?